 Google push notification service for Chrome browser work with two technologies- “Push” and “Notifications” technologies.
 The push notification service is composed of two separate APIs for “Push” and “Notification” services.
-The Push API takes care of the process of triggering an information through the server to a service provider.
+The Push API takes care of the process of triggering information through the server to a service provider.
 The API comes in the picture when the service provider needs to display the triggered information to the subscribed users.
 The whole process goes systematically-

-#2: Once allowed, Google chrome stores the preference in the user profile setting after sending the same information to the server.
+#2: Once allowed, Google Chrome stores the preference in the user profile setting after sending the same information to the server.